George Yancy

 George Dewey Yancy (born June 3, 1961) is an American philosopher who is the Samuel Candler Dobbs Professor of Philosophy at Emory University.
-He has been a professor of philosophy at Emory University since fall 2015.
-He is also a distinguished Montgomery Fellow at Dartmouth College, one of the college's highest honors.
-In 2019-20, he was the University of Pennsylvania's Inaugural Provost's Distinguished Visiting Faculty Fellow.
-He is also the editor for Lexington Books' "Philosophy of Race" book series.
+He is a distinguished Montgomery Fellow at Dartmouth College, one of the college's highest honors.
+In 2019–20, he was the University of Pennsylvania's Inaugural Provost's Distinguished Visiting Faculty Fellow.
+He is the editor for Lexington Books' "Philosophy of Race" book series.
 He is known for his work in critical whiteness studies, critical philosophy of race, critical phenomenology (especially racial embodiment), and African American philosophy, and has written, edited, or co-edited more than 20 books.
-In his capacity as an academic scholar and a public intellectual, he has also published over 200 combined scholarly articles, chapters, and interviews that have appeared in professional journals, books, and at various news sites.
-For example, as a public intellectual, Yancy has authored numerous influential essays and conducted intellectually engaging interviews at both The New York Times' philosophy column "The Stone," and at Truthout.
-He has also published at CounterPunch, The Guardian, Inside Higher Ed, and The Chronicle of Higher Education.
-At "Academic Influence," Yancy is cited as one of the top 10 influential philosophers in the last 10 years, 2010-2020, based upon the number of citations and web presence.
-Yancy has been interviewed on various radio stations throughout the U.S. He has also appeared in two documentaries, Lillian Smith: Breaking the Silence, an independent documentary directed by Hal Jacobs and Henry Jacobs, with support from Georgia Humanities, 2019, and Rest in Power: The Trayvon Martin Story, a six-episode series released on July 30, 2018 on Paramount Network.
-Series was directed by Jenner Furts and Julia Willoughby Nason.
-Executive producers: Sybrina Fulton, Tracy Martin, Jay-Z, Chachi Senior, Michael Gasparro, Jenner Furst, Julia Willoughby Nason, and Nick Sandow.
+In his capacity as an academic scholar and a public intellectual, he has published over 250 combined scholarly articles, chapters, and interviews that have appeared in professional journals, books, and at various news sites.

+Yancy has authored numerous essays and conducted interviews at both The New York Times' philosophy column "The Stone," and at Truthout, which is "a nonprofit news organization dedicated to providing independent reporting and commentary on a diverse range of social justice issues."
+Additionally, he has published at CounterPunch, The Guardian, Inside Higher Ed, and The Chronicle of Higher Education.
+At "Academic Influence," Yancy has been called one of the top 10 influential philosophers in the decade spanning 2010–2020, due in part to the number of citations and web presence.
+Yancy was also the winner of the 2024 Public Philosophy Network's (PPN) Leadership Award.
+The Award recognizes the long-term and substantive contributions of philosophers to public philosophy.

 Education and career

 Yancy received his B.A. in philosophy from the University of Pittsburgh cum laude in 1985, his M.A. in philosophy from Yale University in 1987, his M.A. in Africana studies from New York University (NYU) in 2004, and his Ph.D. in philosophy from Duquesne University with distinction in 2005.
-He began teaching at Duquesne in 2005, progressing from assistant professor to full professor in just eight years, 2005-2013.
+He began teaching at Duquesne in 2005, progressing from assistant professor to full professor in eight years, 2005–2013.
 After teaching at Duquesne for ten years, he moved to teach philosophy at Emory University in 2015.